theecanmole/NZ-emission-units-industrial-allocation/Readme.md

 |  2022  |    605,320  | 76.6  |46,337,246|
 |TOTAL	 | 11,641,573  |N/A    |233 054,863|

+### Provisional allocations
 Each year, from 1 May, the EPA makes a [provisional allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) of emission units to selected industries.
 I want to estimate the market value of each years free allocation of units.
 I understand that the deadline for a provisional allocation is 30 April of each year so I assume the transfer of the emission units is made in May of each year.
+I assume that the provisional allocation for the current year (and the wash-up calculation of the final allocation for the previous year) are transferred to the emitter in May.

+### Average May emission unit price
 There is an online 'open data' Github repository of New Zealand Unit (NZU) prices going back to May 2010.
 This data set has it's own citation and DOI: Theecanmole.
 (2016).
 [New Zealand emission unit (NZU) monthly prices 2010 to 2016](https://github.com/theecanmole/nzu) [V1.0.01 [Data set].
 Zenodo](http://doi.org/10.5281/zenodo.221328).
 I add a market price for the units at the May average price from 2010 to 2020 to the annual allocation data.

 How do I estimate the 2021 provisional allocation that was probably processed by EPA in May 2021?
 It is based on prior year 2020 actual production see [Section 81(1) of the Climate Change Response Act 2002](https://www.legislation.govt.nz/act/public/2002/0040/latest/DLM1662643.html).
 So obtain the 2020 final allocation of units and divide by 2020 final allocation baseline from [Regulation 7 of the Climate Change (Eligible Industrial Activities) Regulations 2010](https://www.legislation.govt.nz/regulation/public/2010/0189/latest/DLM3075118.html).
 The final 2020 allocation of units multiplied by the 2021 allocation baseline equals the 2021 provisional allocation.